lsaos/pld-comp/README.md

 	<li>ast : You will find here every class modelling what our C program consists of, i.e. AST...</li>
 	<li>ir : You will find every item about IR.</li>
 	<li>main : This folder name is perhaps obvious about its content.</li></ul>
-<li>tests : You will find here a list of tests that can be run with the command /$make test/.
+<li>tests : You will find here a list of tests that can be run with the command *make test*.
 Every category of test is arranged in subfolders.
 	<ul>
 	<li> ValidPrograms : programs that should normally compile with our executable.</li>
 	<li> LexError : Program generating a Lexer Error.</li>